The-ACM-UMD/Webscraper-Workshop/README.md

 # Webscraper-Workshop
-Code for the ACM@UMD's webscraper workshop
+Code for the ACM@UMD' webscraper workshop

 Notes:
 Written in python